scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 FOSSEE would not exist but for the continued support of MHRD and we are grateful to them for this.
 This work would not be possible without the efforts of the many FOSSEE staff members.
-The past and present members of the project are listed here: http://python.fossee.in/about/ the author wishes to thank them all.
+The past and present members of the project are listed here: http://python.fossee.in/about/ the authors wish to thank them all.

 References